BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 TODO
 ----

-* Playtesting in general (including with UCP)
 * This is completely untested in TVHM/UVHM.
 I'm not really a fan of either mode, so I'm unlikely to do so.
 The worst-case scenario is that TVHM/UVHM might override some of my specific enemy drops, though -- I suspect that the majority of the mod should still work fine.
   * As such, I have not looked into OMGWTH's drops (from Digistruct Peak, at OP5+), or drops by other bosses present on that map.
-* Balancing!
-This mod is obviously very cheaty/OP, but I don't want it to be completely ludicrous.
-I'd like it to still feel a bit special when Legendaries/Pearls/Seraphs get dropped, while at the same time providing a steady supply of fun gear.
-Obviously this is very much down to personal preference.
-Regardless, I've done extremely little actual playtesting with the current drop weights.
 * Can we increase boss drop counts depending on player count?
 * Untested components from Torgue DLC *(I'm afraid that's my least favorite DLC, to the point of not really liking it much, so I suspect that these